brandonkim12/brandonkim12.github.io/_posts/2019-01-11-mechanics-of-materials-5.md

 $$T_Y = \frac{\pi c^3}{2}\tau_Y \tag{5.24.}$$

-As $T$ is increased, the plastic region is **propagated**, which leads to the increase of *slope* - ***No, it doesn't mean that the shear modulus increased.
+As $T​$ is increased, the plastic region is **propagated**, which leads to the increase of *slope* - ***No, it doesn't mean that the shear modulus increased.
 The shear stress reached at its elastic limitation.*** - *in the stress-strain diagram*.
-As in [Fig. 5.21. c)], the shear stress increases to the elastic limit within the elastic core of radius $\rho_Y$, and by this the shear stress is expressed as
+As in [Fig. 5.21. c)], the shear stress increases to the elastic limit within the elastic core of radius $\rho_Y​$, and by this the shear stress is expressed as

 $$\tau=\frac{\tau_Y}{\rho_Y}\rho \tag{5.25.}​$$